 Cognitive behaviour therapy (CBT)

-Cognitive behaviour therapy (CBT) is a talking treatment which aims to identify connections between your thoughts, feelings and behaviour.
+Cognitive behavioural therapy (CBT) is a talking treatment which aims to identify connections between your thoughts, feelings, and behaviour.
 It aims to help you develop practical skills to manage any negative patterns of thinking or behaviour that may be causing you difficulties.
 It can be done one-to-one, or in a group.
-There is considerable evidence to suggest that this therapy is especially effective in dealing with OCD.
+There is considerable evidence to suggest that this kind of therapy is especially effective in dealing with OCD.

 The behavioural element (also known as Exposure Response Prevention – ERP) is strongly recommended for treating OCD.
 ERP works by helping you to confront your obsessions and resist the urge to carry out compulsions.
 The aim is to help you feel less anxious about obsessive thoughts over time, and make you less likely to engage in compulsive behaviour.
 For example, if you fear that you will harm someone and avoid sharp objects as a result, you might build up to a therapy session where you hold a knife while sitting in a room with other people.

 This technique needs to be carefully managed to avoid causing distress and anxiety, so it is important that you understand the treatment fully and feel comfortable with your therapist.